PDD Investors Have Opportunity To Lead PDD Holdings Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-BENSALEM, Pa., Aug.
-23, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PDD Holdings Inc. ("PDD" or the "Company") (NASDAQ: PDD ).
+The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PDD Holdings Inc. ("PDD" or the "Company") (NASDAQ: PDD ).

 Class Period: April 30, 2021 – June 25, 2024